DrMarc/slab/docs/filter.rst

     recording = tf.apply(sound)
     recording.spectrum()

 With the original sound and the simulated recording we can compute an inverse filter und pre-filter the sound (or in this case, just filter the recording) to achieve a nearly flat playback through our simulated bad loudspeaker:

 .. plot::
     :include-source:
     :context: close-figs

-    inverse = slab.Filter.equalizing_filterbank(target=sound, signal=recording)
+    inverse = slab.Filter.equalizing_filterbank(reference=sound, sound=recording)
     equalized = inverse.apply(recording)
     equalized.spectrum()